magento/pwa-studio/pwa-devdocs/_drafts/configuration-management/index.md

 buildpack <command>

 Commands:
+  buildpack create-custom-origin            Get or create a secure, unique
+  <directory>                               hostname/port combination and a
+                                            trusted SSL certificate for local
+                                            development, which enables all PWA
+                                            features.
   buildpack create-env-file <directory>     Generate a .env file in the provided
                                             directory to store project
+                                            configuration as environment
+                                            variables
-                                         configuration as environment variables buildpack load-env <directory>         Load and validate the current environment, including .env file if
+  buildpack load-env <directory>            Load and validate the current
+                                            environment, including .env file if
                                             present, to ensure all required
                                             configuration is in place.

 Options:
   --version  Show version number                                       [boolean] --help     Show help                                                 [boolean]

-Invoke buildpack with a subcommand (eg. `buildpack create-env-file`) and the arguments to that subcommand.
 ```

 A project with `@magento/pwa-buildpack` installed may use the `buildpack` command in NPM scripts.